-Join me for a 5 hour photography workshop exploring some of the Suffolk Coast’s most beautiful locations.
+Join me for a 6 hour photography workshop exploring two of the Suffolk Coast’s most beautiful locations.

 During the workshop we will have time to look at the wider landscape and practice identifying subjects, finding viewpoints, working with supporting elements and incorporating lines, shapes, patterns and textures.
 We will also look at close up shots of the various flowers on the beach and practice using apertures, depth of field and lighting to take gorgeous floral images.

 This workshop is suitable for all camera types although you will be at an advantage if you have the ability to select your aperture and control your depth of field.

 If you have a DSLR and a choice of lenses I would recommend a wide angle (in the region of 24 – 70mm) and a telephoto (eg. 70 – 200mm) or a macro.